What are the health benefits of pumpkin seeds?

-The seeds of the pumpkin are sometimes referred to as pepitas, Spanish for "little seed of squash."
+They are sometimes referred to as pepitas, Spanish for "little seed of squash."

-For every 100 milligrams/day increase in magnesium intake, the risk of developing type 2 diabetes decreases by approximately 15 percent.
+Studies have suggested that for every 100 milligrams (mg) a day increase in magnesium intake, the risk of developing type 2 diabetes decreases by approximately 15 percent.

 Improvement in lipid profiles has been seen with an intake of 365 milligrams of magnesium per day.

 Heart and liver health

 The seeds contain healthful oils that may benefit the heart, the liver, and the cardiovascular system.